 - Personality structure and development—structure of personality attributes, culture and personality description, lifespan development

-- Decision-making and risk perception—neuroeconomics and valuation, social and financial decision-making, decision-making in applied contexts (e.g., legal, aviation, risk assessment)
+- Decision-making and risk perception—human judgment, individual and group decision-making, decision-making in applied contexts (e.g., legal, aviation), risk perception, communication, and assessment

-Training in the program exposes students to a wide range of topics through small seminars, lab meetings, and a variety of other opportunities.
+The program encourages interdisciplinary approaches, and training exposes students to a wide range of topics through small seminars, informal brown-bag series, lab meetings, and a variety of other opportunities.
 Students often work with multiple instructors and researchers, including faculty members from other areas of psychology, from other departments and units on campus, and from other institutions.
 Students may flexibly tailor their own graduate program under the guidance of faculty advisors, making the social and personality psychology program a distinctive training experience for each graduate student.